-Perseid Meteor Shower approaches its peak this week - NewsBreak
+Perseid meteor shower approaches its peak this week - NewsBreak

 He said after midnight on the 12th, the moon will be more of a factor because it will remain bright in the sky until sunrise.

 For anyone hoping to capture photos of meteors in the sky, Todd recommends using a DSLR camera and setting it up with a long exposure, 5 to 10 minutes.
 He said pointing it about 30 degrees northeast would be a good position to capture the sky.
-However, there’s never a guarantee the timing or positioning will be right.New study shows COVID-19 impact on the mental health of Oregon’s youth
+However, there’s never a guarantee the timing or positioning will be right.Company blames system error for pump problem that caused 1-70 floods

 “It’s like going fishing.
 You put your line out, you just don’t know when you’re gonna catch it,” Todd said.